Armed police at Auckland house after robbery at petrol station

 Police said a suspect stole two handbags at a Mobil petrol station in Henderson about 7.48am and was tracked to the nearby address.

-The response included the Police Eagle helicopter, ambulance, a Fire and Emergency NZ vehicle and about 24 officers, including about 16 members of the Armed Offenders Squad, according to a witness nearby.
+The response has included an ambulance, a Fire and Emergency NZ vehicle and about 24 officers, including about 16 members of the Armed Offenders Squad, according to a witness nearby.

 A neighbour, who asked not to be named told The New Zealand Herald she could hear police yelling repeatedly to a house next door for a person in an upstairs room to "please put the firearm on the roof".